troisinfotech/TalentHub/Backend/README.md

 If we accept the code, we will call you for a technical interview.

 ### Must Have
-1. Spring Security
+- [x] Spring Security
-2. Use Hibernate for all insert / update / delete operations
+- [x] Use Spring Data JPA with Hibernate or Spring Data JDBC for all insert / update / delete operations
-3. Use Spring Data JPA + JDBC Template for all select operations
+- [x] Use Spring JDBC + JDBC Template for all select operations.
+For select operation, writing SQL query with joins / subqueries is a must.

 ### Attract our hiring team
-1. Use Swagger.
+- [ ] Use Swagger.
-2. Write Unit Test Cases.
+- [ ] Write Unit Test Cases.
-3. Write Clean Code.
+- [ ] Write Clean Code.
-4. Follow SOLID Principles.
+- [ ] Follow SOLID Principles.
-5. Use Design Patterns wherever possible.
+- [ ] Use Design Patterns wherever possible.
-6. Proper git commit message.
+- [ ] Proper git commit message.
-7. Follow REST Standards.
+- [ ] Follow REST Standards.

 ## Questions
 If you have any questions or doubts, feel free to get in touch with us at hr@trois.in